6 ‘Necessities’ Millennials Are Spending Money on That Hurt Their Finances

 Millions of Readers

-A new study conducted by The Harris Poll on behalf of Intuit Credit Karma indicates that 84% of millennials considered some nonessential items and services to be necessary, and are willing to spend money on them regardless of their financial situation.
-Nearly half of millennials (46%) say they’re willing to take on credit card debt to continue spending on those nonessentials.
+In April 2025, a study conducted by The Harris Poll on behalf of Intuit Credit Karma revealed that 84% of millennials considered some nonessential items and services to be necessary, and are willing to spend money on them, regardless of their financial situation.
+Nearly half of millennials (46%) said they’re willing to take on credit card debt in order to continue spending on those nonessentials.
+And nearly 60% said that they viewed spending money on hobbies and interests as a necessity and not a luxury.

 Streaming Services